Buckhead Cosmetic & Family Dentistry

 Our teeth have several layers that serve different purposes.
 The innermost layer of the tooth that houses all the nerves and blood vessels of the teeth is called the pulp of the tooth.

 The pulp is alive and once the decay-producing bacteria slip into the layers of the tooth and make their way to the pulp, it creates inflammation that causes pain and discomfort.
-This is when the tooth may need root canal therapy or endodontics.
+This is when the tooth may need Atlanta Root Canals Treatment or Endodontics Treatment.

 If the decay slips into the pulp, or if there is enduring trauma to the pulp, this can also create the same effect, such as inflammation or death of the pulp that will require endodontic therapy and intervention.

-A root canal, or endodontic treatment, is a dental procedure that involves removing the damaged pulp before filling and sealing the tooth.
-This type of dental treatment should be performed by a dental specialist called an endodontist.
+A root canal, or Atlanta Endodontics Treatment, is a dental procedure that involves removing the damaged pulp before filling and sealing the tooth.
+This type of dental treatment should be performed by a dental specialist called an Atlanta endodontist.

 When is Root Canal Therapy in Atlanta Necessary?